AugurProject/augur-core/README.md

 	# stablecoin
 	# VPM
 	# allow people to set market base currencies
 	# separate Branches might compete over different parameter-families, it may be advantageous for the blockchain itself to impose “Reasonable Bounds” on possible choices for parameters.
-Branches themselves may impose “Reasonable Bounds” on Market-specific parameters, (b, content-tags, trading/audit fees).
+Branches themselves may impose “Reasonable Bounds” on Market-specific parameters, (content-tags, trading/audit fees).

 ### Version 0.4 (Awesome fun stuff - April):
 	# go over stuff in close and redeem txs